MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/poscx/nf-poscx-poscxclose.md

 # PosCxClose function

 ## -description

 PosCxClose is called to delete an opened PosCx library instance.
-This function releases the device if the caller is the owner,

-      and cancels pending requests.
-It should be called from

-      the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff541702">EVT_WDF_FILE_CLOSE</a> callback.
+This function releases the device if the caller is the owner, and cancels pending requests.
+It should be called from the driver's [EVT_WDF_FILE_CLOSE](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/content/wdfdevice/nc-wdfdevice-evt_wdf_file_close) callback.

 ## -parameters

 ### -param device [in]

 A handle to a framework device object that represents the device.

 ### -param fileObject [in]

 A handle to a framework file object that identifies the caller associated with the open instance.

 ## -returns

 An appropriate NTSTATUS error code that indicates the close instance completion status.